radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 The hdap-store data collector returns information and statistics about all RadiantOne Universal Directory (HDAP) stores and persistent cached branches for a given RadiantOne node (nodeID).

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 For each store/persistent cache (storeId), the following properties are returned.

 - numOfEntries – number of entries in the store/persistent cache.
 JSON sub-documents are counted as separate entries to comprise this value.
 - writeOps – write operations per second.

 - numOfEntriesPeak – peak number of entries in the store/persistent cache since the RadiantOne service started.
 - indexName - internal name of the index associated with the store/persistent cache.
 - numOfLDAPEntriesPeak – peak number of LDAP entries in the store/persistent cache since the RadiantOne service started.
 - folderSize – total size (in Bytes) of the file folder associated with the store/persistent cache (index, tlogs).
 - searchOpsPeak – search operations per second peak, since the RadiantOne service started.
 - version - current internal version of the store.
 This is used to manage replication.
 - indexSize - current size of the index (in KB) for the store/persistent cache.
 - searchOps – search operations per second.
 - numOfLDAPEntries - number of LDAP entries in the store/persistent cache.
 JSON sub-documents are not counted as separate entries.
 If an entry has sub-documents, it is counted as a single LDAP entry.
 - indexSizePeak - peak index size for the store/persistent cache since the RadiantOne service started.
 - writeOpsPeak – write operations per second.

 #### Node-info

 The node-info data collector returns general information about all RadiantOne cluster nodes.
 If you pass a nodeId in the request, the information returned is applicable to that single node.

 The response includes the following properties for each node:

 - cloudId – the identifier of the RadiantOne node.
 This property does NOT require a RadiantOne service to be running to return information.
 - createdTime – time when the RadiantOne node was created.
 This property does NOT require the RadiantOne service to be running to return information.
 - installPath – the product installation path.
 This property does NOT require the RadiantOne service to be running to return information.
 - ip - IP address of the machine.
 This property does NOT require the RadiantOne service to be running to return information.
 - isEnableSsl – has a value of “yes” when SSL is enabled for the RadiantOne service and a value of “no” when it is not enabled.
 This property does NOT require the RadiantOne service to be running to return information.
 - javaHome – the installation location of Java.
 This property does NOT require the RadiantOne service to be running to return information.
 - javaVersion - Java version used in RadiantOne.
 This property does NOT require the RadiantOne service to be running to return information.

 - license – type of license associated with the installed RadiantOne product and the email address of the person the RadiantOne product is licensed to.
 This property requires the RadiantOne service to be running to return information.
 - name – the friendly name of the machine where the RadiantOne node is installed.
 This property does NOT require the RadiantOne service to be running to return information.
 - nodeType – has a value of READ_WRITE if the node is a core cluster node and a value of READ_ONLY if the node is a follower-only type of cluster node.
 This property does NOT require the RadiantOne service to be running to return information.
 - port – the port number for LDAP access to RadiantOne.
 This property does NOT require the RadiantOne service to be running to return information.
 - portSsl – the port number for LDAPS access to RadiantOne.
 This property does NOT require the RadiantOne service to be running to return information.
 - product – the name of the RadiantOne product (license) installed.
 This property does NOT require the RadiantOne service to be running to return information.
 - startTime – time when the RadiantOne service was started on the node.
 This property requires the RadiantOne service to be running to return information.
 - vdsBuild – exact RadiantOne Build ID.
 This property does NOT require the RadiantOne service to be running to return information.
 - vdsVersion – version or RadiantOne installed.
 This property does NOT require the RadiantOne service to be running to return information.

 #### Node-monitor